How To Make Nuschi’s SCHWEINEBRATEN; A Bavarian Pork Roast

 My mother used water.
 I use chicken broth for some additional flavor.

-Carefully remove roast from the slow cooker and set aside.
+Carefully remove roast from the slow cooker or the pot and set aside.
 It will be very tender and will most likely fall off the bone.
 That’s good thing!
 It means the meat is soft and juicy and tender 👍🏻

 Fish out the bay leaves and cloves and discard them.
 They have imparted their flavor to the sauce and served their purpose, and are no longer needed.

 In a small bowl, whisk together sour cream and flour until lumps are gone.
-Add a little bit of the broth from the slow cooker to thin out and temper the mixture.
-Adding a bit of the broth will help with stirring out the lumps.
+Add a little bit of the broth from the pot to thin out and temper the mixture.
+Adding a bit of the broth will also help with stirring out the lumps.

-Add sour cream/flour to the slow cooker.
+Add the sour cream/flour mixture to the gravy.
 Stir well to incorporate.

-You can substitute corn starch in place of the flour to thicken the sauce.
-Just dilute it in a little cold water and add it to the sauce in the slow cooker.
+Substitution: You can substitute corn starch in place of the flour to thicken the sauce.
+Just dilute it in a little cold water and add it to the sauce.
 Just be sure to temper the sour cream before adding to the sauce so it doesn’t curdle.

 My mother served the sauce just like this but my guys prefer a smoother, creamier sauce so I added an additional step.
 Using an emersion blender, I puree the sauce until creamy and smooth.